 What to know about the Chase Freedom card

-There’s no annual fee, but keep in mind if you intend to transfer debts from another account to Chase Freedom that a 3% fee will be charged on that amount transferred (minimum $5).
+There’s no annual fee, but keep in mind that Chase Freedom balance transfer fees are 3% on amounts transferred during the first 60 days, then 5% after that.
 A foreign transaction fee of 3% will be charged if you use Chase Freedom to make purchases outside of the United States.

 Is the Chase Freedom card worth it?